Ulcer Care & Treatment | Center for Foot Care

 Diabetes and its Impact on Foot Health

-Diabetes affects the blood circulation and nerve function in the feet, making them more susceptible to injuries and slow healing.
-High blood sugar levels also contribute to the development of foot ulcers.
+Diabetes affects the peripheral circulation and nerve function in the feet, making them more susceptible to injuries and slow healing.
+Hyperglycemia also contributes to the development of foot ulcers.

 Factors that Increase the Risk of Developing Foot Ulcers

-Several factors, such as poor blood sugar control, neuropathy, foot deformities, and smoking, increase the risk of developing diabetic foot ulcers.
+Several factors, such as poor glycemic control, peripheral neuropathy, foot deformities, and smoking, increase the risk of developing diabetic foot ulcers.
 Understanding these risk factors can help individuals take preventive measures.

 Symptoms and Diagnosis